 Whipple surgery is the only surgery that has the potential to cure pancreatic head cancer.

 Whipple surgery can be stressful to your body.
 If you are weak or malnourished prior to surgery, your doctors may need to start you on a program to improve your nutritional status and strength.

 You'll be given a general anesthetic for the operation.
 The procedure is done through an incision.
 Typically, recovery occurs in a regular hospital room, but some patients may need care in an intensive care setting.
 Your intestine needs time to recover and begin functioning again; you'll stay in the hospital until this occurs, typically around 7 days.
 If you have any complications after the procedure, your stay could be longer.

-Large studies show that about 30 percent of patients having pancreaticoduodenectomy experience complications after surgery.
+Large studies show that about 30% of patients having pancreaticoduodenectomy experience complications after surgery.
 However, many of them are minor, such as wound infections.
-The risk of dying after the operation is low (2 percent or less).
+The risk of dying after the operation is low (2% or less).
 Other possible complications include:

 - Bleeding — Most patients don't require a blood transfusion.

-- Delayed stomach emptying — About 15-20 percent of patients who have had Whipple surgery experience this complication.
+- Delayed stomach emptying — About 15% to 20% of patients who have had Whipple surgery experience this complication.
 This involves liquids and solids remaining in the stomach for an abnormally long period of time after eating or drinking.
 This can usually be treated with medications.
 In some cases, patients may need a temporary feeding tube until their stomach function returns.

 - Pancreatic leak — This complication occurs when pancreatic juice leaks from the site where the pancreas and intestine are reconnected.
 If this occurs, it can usually be managed with a small drain placed by our radiologists.